sheffler/kivy-chat-mach2/README.md

 ## Testing and Development

-Set the following flag to `True` to disable the NLIP server connection.
+Run the app with the "mock" flag to disable real HTTP connections and use mock responses.

-    USE_MOCK_SERVER = True
+    $ python -m mach2 -- -m

 When set this way, the app will generate canned responses.
 This can be helpful during development, when working on layout or design.